CBO: Senate health care bill would leave 22 million more uninsured

 The Senate bill uses a similar structure as Obamacare to help people buy insurance based on their income.
 But the benefits are less generous overall and aimed at purchasing insurance with higher deductibles that cover fewer areas of treatment.

 In addition, it contains major reductions in Medicaid spending, including a rollback of the ACA’s expansion of the program, which currently covers more than 11 million people.
-The government would spend 26% less on Medicaid by 2026, according to the report.
+The government would spend 26 percent less on Medicaid by 2026, according to the report.